Hagin, Kenneth E.

 Rodney Howard-Browne is a false prophet and Word Faith

 Movement preacher.
-Has visted NZ twice in the last few years.
+Has visited NZ at least twice.
 The first

 time he visited, at a public meeting to discuss him and the Holy

-Laughter Movement in general, nobody had anything good to say about him
+Laughter Movement in general, it was reported that nobody had anything good to say about him

 - comments ranged from "plagiarist" to "false prophet" and

 worse.
-Perhaps strangely, the second time he came he was praised by a particular
+With this in mind, strangely the second time he came he was praised by

-announcer on Radio Rhema as being "a mighty man
+a particular announcer on Radio Rhema as being "a

-of God."
-Howard-Browne has claimed the title Dr but this has been questioned
+mighty man of God."
+Howard-Browne has claimed the title Dr but this has

 Education Officer Trevor Mander BSc, MDiv,